K3VRAL/BananaPredictor/doc/BananaPredictor.md

 Outputs enitre beatmap's objects as well.

 If argument is not used, it will be defaulted to `false`.

+If the Output Beatmap (`-O` or `--output-beatmap`) argument is used, it will be defaulted to `true`.
+If this argument is then later used; it will not record the beatmap.

 ## Help (`-h` or `--help`) - Boolean